-- Live out the Gospel message: 'Treat others as you would have them treat you'. - Reflect the principles and aims as outlined in our school Mission Statement. - Be tolerant and understanding with consideration for the rights, views and property of others. - Be able to take responsibility for their behaviour and know the consequences of both positive and negative actions.
+- Live out the Gospel message: 'Treat others as you would have them treat you'. - Reflect the principles and aims as outlined in our school Mission Statement 'Grow in faith; have faith in growing'. - Be tolerant and understanding with consideration for the rights, views and property of others. - Be able to take responsibility for their behaviour and know the consequences of both positive and negative actions.